Skip to content

 2. Find content gaps or successes.
 When you can track member engagement, you can also track whether your content is working to engage members or not and where you need to improve.
 If you need more data on why content is or isn’t working, a good first step is to conduct interviews with your association members.
 What information do they want?
 What are some of their challenges?
 Then look to other sources of data – what are the top discussion posts in your online community?
 What are the top community searches?

 4. Identify the right time to engage with members or prospective members.
-When is it the right time to invite them to join your association?
+When is it the right time to invite nonmembers to join your association?
 When is it the right time to ask them to get involved?
 Now you’ll know.

 The best part of your engagement scoring system is the built-in feedback loop.
 When you consistently match members with valuable content, they will discover more value.
 The more engaged they are, the more your association will thrive.
 And a thriving association, as we all know, leads to member retention.